-We require EFT for all providers in the BlueChoice provider network.
-Complete the Electronic Funds Transfer and Electronic Remittance Advice (ERA) form to participate in the EFT program and if your practice does not currently receive an ERA.
+Complete the Electronic Funds Transfer form to participate in the EFT program.
 The authorized person who signs this form must also sign the EFT Terms and Conditions.
-You can fax completed forms to 803-870-8065, Attn: EFT Coordinator; or email to provider.eft@bcbssc.com.
-The EFT and ERA form is available on www.BlueChoiceSC.com.
+You can fax completed forms to 803-870-8065, Attn: EFT Coordinator; or email to Provider.EFT@bcbssc.com.
+The EFT form is available on www.BlueChoiceSC.com.

-EFT deposits payments directly into your bank accounts, allowing you to receive funds before BlueChoice mails checks.
+EFT deposits payments directly into your bank accounts, allowing you to receive funds before BlueCross mails checks.